marioguerriero/Memories/README.md

  * Protect your memories with a password
  * Sync with UbuntuOne personal cloud database
  * Basic memory management (add, remove and edit)

+# License

+GPLv3 - See `LICENSE` for more information.